-When buying or selling a property, you’ll normally enlist the services of an expert conveyancer or solicitor who will guide you through the whole process.
+When buying or selling a property, you’ll normally enlist the services of an expert property solicitor who will guide you through the whole process.
 They’ll carry out the legal side of your home move, including reviewing contracts, raising enquiries, arranging the searches and registering your move with the Land Registry.
-Conveyancing fees pay for this range of services – and you’ll need to budget and plan for them.
+Conveyancing fees cover this service – and you’ll need to budget and plan for them.

 There are two types of conveyancing fees:

-- Legal fees: These are paid to the conveyancer for dealing with the legal aspects of the process
+- Legal fees: these are paid to the conveyancing solicitor for dealing with the legal aspects of the process